peyal939/FarmHub-Management/README.md

 - Backend: Django 5 + DRF
 - Reporting: FastAPI + SQLAlchemy
 - DB: PostgreSQL
-- Auth: Django auth (JWT to be added when endpoints are built)
+- Auth: JWT (SimpleJWT) with DRF default IsAuthenticated

 User roles
 - SUPERADMIN — full access; creates Agents/Farmers; audits
-- AGENT — manages assigned farms; onboard farmers
+- AGENT — manages assigned farms; can onboard farmers to their farms
 - FARMER — manages own cows; logs milk and activities

+Role access summary
+- Farm: SuperAdmin all; Agent limited to farms they manage; Farmer read-only if applicable
+- FarmerProfile: SuperAdmin all; Agent can create/update only within their farms; Farmer read-only (own)
+- Cow: SuperAdmin all; Agent within managed farms; Farmer only own cows in their farm
+- Activity/MilkRecord: SuperAdmin all; Agent only cows in managed farms; Farmer only their own cows

 ---